Blog / Google Slides Activities: 8 Fun Ideas for Biology Lessons

 1 – Drag and Drop Activities

-Drag-and-drop activities are another easy and adaptable activity to incorporate into digital interactive notebooks.
+These are an easy and adaptable activity to incorporate into our digital interactive notebooks.

 Picture of a computer with a Google Slides activity where students are asked to drag and drop chromosomes and other pieces to model the metaphase stage of mitosis.
 After the model is created, the students must drag the correct terms to the blanks within the reading passage.